mkorakin/ui-design-patterns-by-example/README.md

 The Model represents the state of the application.

-For the clicker [Model](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/Model/Model.kt) we provide an interface for observing and for modifying the global click state:
+In the clicker examples we want to implement views that count clicks.
+The application [Model](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/Model/Model.kt) provides an interface for observing and for modifying the global click state:

 ```kotlin
 val count : Observable<Int>